-The grade of "I" (incomplete) indicates that the student has not completed the course for some unaviodable reason.
-This grade may be changed by the instructor and credit allowed when the requirements of the course have been met, provided the incomplete has been removed during the first semester following the semester in which the "I" occured.
+The grade of "T" (incomplete) indicates that the student has not completed the course for some unavoidable reason.
+This grade may be changed by the instructor and credit allowed when the requirements of the course have been met, provided the incomplete has been removed during the first semester following the semester in which the "I" occured or not later than the next semester in which the course is taught.
 If the student fails to complete the course within the specific time, the grade of "F" will be recorded by the Registrar.
 The student has the responsibility of making the necessary arrangements with the instructor concerned.